eesha-kamath/synapse2.0_ps/README.md

 # **Food Allergy Detection System**

 ## **Overview**
 This system helps users detect potential allergens in food items based on their dietary restrictions.
-By analyzing food labels, barcodes, or ingredient lists, the system warns users about allergens and suggests safe alternatives.
+By analyzing food labels,  or ingredient lists, the system warns users about allergens and suggests safe alternatives.

 ---